andy-maier/python-garbagetracker/README.rst

 (in the CPython implementation, see
 `issue9825 <https://bugs.python.org/issue9825>`_).

-The ``assert_no_garbage`` decorator can be combined with any other decorators in any order.
-Note that it always tracks the next inner function, so unless you want to track what garbage other decorators create, you want to have it directly on the test function, as the innermost decorator, like in the following
+The :func:`~yagot.leak_check` decorator can be combined with any other decorators in any order.
+Note that it always tracks the next inner function, so unless you want to track what garbage other decorators create, you want to have it directly on the test function, as the innermost decorator, like in the following example:
-example:

 .. code-block:: python